xianghuil/Final-Project/README.md

 shiny.io app and pca and all the data anylsis could be done.
 And figure out the issue in my anylsis.
 To prepare final presentation.
 # issue
 I need to extract the sample_id, gene_id and total_raw_data into a new dataframe. and the sample_id will be the header and gene_id will be the very left colnume and use normalized_read_count to fill the dataframe.
 After I research the results of the website, I still don't know how to use sample_id to be the header.
 Now I just know to extract the 3 colnume from the file.
 And if I use a gene_id to do the sort in the execl, how can I sort other gene_id.
 However, I will try to use python to figure out this issue if I can do that successfully.
+# issue
+I have already use python to figure out my data into a new dataframe.
+And I have already read csv file in R into dataframe but after I open the data in R, the format is wrong.
+I don't know why.